google-research/flood-forecasting/docs/source/usage/config.rst

 -------------------

-- ``inference_mode``: Boolean that controls whether to save observed data and the running model's output to disk. `True` means to not save to disk.
+- ``inference_mode``: Boolean that controls whether to save observed data and the running model's output to disk. `True` means to do save to disk.

 General model configuration
 ---------------------------